 Android and iPhone

 Acorns appeals to more passive investors who want to invest in ETFs without worrying about individual stocks or bonds.
-ETFs aka exchange traded funders are like mutual funds that trade on major stock exchanges like the NASDAQ and NYSE.
+ETFs (exchange traded funds) are like mutual funds that trade on major stock exchanges like the NASDAQ and NYSE.
 They allow investors to own a group of stocks by charging a small expense ratio as a fee for managing your portfolio.

 Fees & Pricing